 Most of the region was a part of Italy until 1947.
-It is no coincidence that Istria is called "Croatian Tuscany" since these landscapes very much resemble to Tuscany's valleys and vineyards.
+It is no coincidence that Istria is called "Croatian Tuscany" since these landscapes very much resemble to Tuscan valleys and vineyards.
 Local culinary delights with a pinch of Italian twist, monumental Venetian architecture of historic towns, and unspoiled nature of marine Croatian national parks make northern Adriatic ideal location for the ultimate yachting escape.
 Rent a sailboat or catamaran charter in Pula with our local skipper for a genuine cruising adventure at the sky-blue Adriatic sea.

-Upon arriving to base marina, you will probably have some extra time to spend, before your tour begins.
+Upon arriving to Pula yacht charter base, you will probably have some extra time to spend, before your tour begins.
 You might want to explore the ancient Pula downtown, well know of Roman arena from the 1.st century or use this time for shopping to fill the boat lockers.
-Maybe have a snack in one of the Pula restaurants before your departure.
+Maybe try some culinary delights in one of the city restaurants.

 Your skipper will be waiting at the marina pier at 15:00.
-He will help you accommodate aboard and hold a short briefing with some basic safety directions, before setting the sails.
+He will help you accommodate aboard and hold a short briefing with some basic safety directions, before you set sail.
 Early afternoon cruise along the western Istrian peninsula is perfect for getting acquainted with the gentle Adriatic waves.

 Soon you will get the chance, to anchor in tranquil Kamenjak park.
 Only the brave ones will dare to dive from the impressive cliffs into the crystal-clear sea.
 Having a cocktail in a »safari bar« within the wildlife resort Kamenjak is a must.
 This evening is ideal to enjoy and relax in a glass of Malvazija wine and local delicacies on a traditional Istrian farm.

-Leaving Istria behind, we will be crossing Kvarner channel, which curves into the mainland all the way to the port of Rijeka.
-There are swarms of dolphins in the channel, and if you are lucky, you can spot some.
+Leaving Istria behind, we will be crossing Kvarner channel, curving into the mainland all the way to the port of Rijeka.
+If you pay attention, you can easily spot swarms of playful dolphins in this remote area.

-Early in the afternoon we'll reach the largest island in Croatia, Cres.
-Of course you will have planty of time to take a swim in one of its many secluded coves before we dock in the heart of this colorful town.
+Early in the afternoon you reach the largest island in Croatia, Cres.
+Of course you will have plenty of time to take a swim in one of its many secluded coves before docking in the heart of this colourful town.